CamCove-Crichton/Whiskey-d_Away/README.md

 - Added the input field for the maximum number of attendees per group and a continue browsing button to the tour_detail template
 - Added a for loop to the context processor to iterate through the basket items and append them to the basket_items list, but as dictionary items
 - Added detail to the basket template by iterating through items in the basket items variable to display them in a table format to display nicely to the user for a good looking and easy to ready UI
+- Decided to create the booking app, to be able to store booking data in the database, and to be able to utilise within the projects tours items down the line by having another model for booking item, which will be added shortly
+- I then added the Booking model and BookingItem model, with the booking item model having a foreign key to the booking model, so each booking can have multiple experiences as part of their booking

 ### Future Developments